id-studiolab/Connected-Interaction-Kit/docs/tutorials/adding-inputs-and-outputs/index.md

 ---
 layout: default
-title: "02 Adding Input and Output"
+title: "Adding Inputs and Outputs"
 parent: "Tutorials"
+nav_order: 3
 has_children: true
 ---

-# 02 Adding Input and Output
+# Tutorial 3: Adding Input and Output

 In Tutorial 1 you changed the blink behaviour of your ItsyBitsy by changing the program.
 In this tutorial you will create a program with a complete interaction cycle, from “looking at” user actions to effecting changes in the behaviour - your first complete interactive prototype!